MoHarr/my_portfolio/README.md

 Contains the styles for the elements of the html file.

 ## portfolio.js
-Used for highlighting section tabs by selecting and for simple animations.
+Used for highlighting tabs and simple animations.